badlydrawnrob/anki/source/docs/professional/index.md

           breezedark.less
 ```

-Go to the `main.less` file and `@import` your custom `skylighting-theme.less` and `typography.less` variables.
-It's quite straightforward to do this.
-You'll mostly be changing the `--font-*` and `--color-code-*` variables, but you may also need to change other `style/html/*.less` files for finer-grain changes.
+Setup is quite straightforward.
+Go to the `main.less` file and create and `@import` custom `base/variables/skylighting-theme.less`, `base/variables/typography.less` and `globals/theme.less` files.
+You can `// comment` out the existing ones.
+The `--font-*` and `--color-code-*` variables are the things you'll be changing, but you may also need to change other `base/html/*.less` files for finer-grain changes.

 ### Pandoc's Skylighting

+> Check out Pandoc's [syntax highlighting](https://pandoc.org/chunkedhtml-demo/13-syntax-highlighting.html) and [demos](https://pandoc.org/demos.html) (number 18)

 Pandoc's Skylighting comes with a bunch of `--list-highlight-styles` and `--print-highlight-style=<theme>` that you can reference when editing your `--color-code-dark-*` variables.
 I generally work in the following way:

 1. Write out a large chunk of code in `data-code.md`
 2. Compile it with `pandoc -s data-code.md --highlight-style=<theme> -o data-code.html`
-3. Cross-reference the `pandoc --print-highlight-style=breezedark` json file with your `data-code.html` and our `style/globals/breezedark.less` file.
+3. Cross-reference the `pandoc --print-highlight-style=breezedark` json with your `data-code.html` and our `style/globals/breezedark.less` files.
-4. The `span` classes in the CSS match up with the `json` keys.
-It'll take a little playing around to find the right match of colours.
+4. The `span` classes in the `base/globals/breezedark.less` file matches up with the `json` keys (and our `--color-code-dark-*` variables).
+5. It'll take a little playing around to find the right match of colours.

 ### Compiling your CSS stylesheet

 > Simply `npm run css` to compile your changes!

-Next, you'll want to create your own `theme.less` file for your `--color-code-dark-*` variables.
-You'll also want to create a custom `globals/theme.less` file too.
-Once you have these `@import`ed into your `main.less` file, you can compile with `npm` (see `package.json`) for more commands.
+With your `globals/theme.less` file we can add in our `var(--color-code-dark-*)` CSS inside the Pandoc Skylighting `.gl-CodeBlock .sourceCode` class.
+You can also add in here any `font-*` styles such as bold and italic.
+Finally, you can compile the CSS changes with `npm run css`.

 Your brand new theme will be built, ready to add to Anki!

-### Adding your theme to the Anki desktop app
+### Adding your new theme to the Anki desktop app

-Finally, open the Anki desktop app and:
+Open the Anki desktop app and:

 2. Go to `Tools > Manage Note Types`.
 3. Select the `Anki flashcards: ...` Note Type.